 Balances and transactions between the Company and its subsidiaries, which are related parties of the Company, have been eliminated on consolidation and are not disclosed in this note.
 Besides information disclosed elsewhere in the other notes, details of transactions between the M.J.
 Group and other related parties are disclosed as follows.

 a.
 Related party name and category

-Related Party Name Related Party Category Sing Cheng Lin Co., Ltd. ("Sing Cheng") Related party in substance Fu Ming Corporate ("Fu Ming") Related party in substance G.T Floor Co., LTD. ("G.T Floor") Related party in substance Zeng Xu Related party in substance (1)
+Related Party Name

+Sing Cheng Lin Co., Ltd. ("Sing Cheng")

+Fu Ming Corporate ("Fu Ming")

+G.T Floor Co., LTD. ("G.T Floor")

+Zeng Xu